Frequently Asked Questions

 How are the games officiated?

 First off, realize that the game of water polo is probably the most difficult game on the planet to referee because it is a contact sport in which nearly all the contact takes place below the surface of the water.
 That said, we do our best to create a safe, controlled game.
-We are slowly moving to having a qualified pool of certified USA Water Polo referees.
-However due to our schedule sometimes we have coaches or former players referee some of the games with younger players.
+We are moving to having a qualified pool of certified USA Water Polo referees.
+However due to our schedule sometimes we have coaches or former players referee some of the games with older players.

 Who is eligible to play?

 Each team sets its own membership rules.
 Some restrict players to pool members only, while others are open to those who are not members of the pool.
+To be eligible to play in games each player must have paid the club's water polo fee for the season.

-The league requires that any player that belongs to a club in the Seattle Summer Swim League or the Midlakes Summer League that offers water polo, must play with that pool’s team.
+The league requires that any player that belongs to a club in the Greater Seattle Summer Swim League or the Midlakes Summer League that offers water polo, must play with that pool’s team.
 You cannot belong to one club that offers the sport but play with another club.

 This limitation exists to provide an incentive for the development of water polo programs at all the summer league pools.